-The good thing about summer is that Edinburgh, our capital is buzzing.
-The streets are alive with not only visitors, but performers from all over the world, here for the Edinburgh Fringe Festival, which runs for a full three weeks in August.
-Also in August you can take in the fabulous Edinburgh Military Tattoo, the biggest event of its kind in the world.
-If you’re a whisky lover, you’re on a winner, with tours of some of scotlands most famous distilleries at the Autumn Speyside Whisky Festival in Dufftown, Moray.
+The good thing about summer is that Edinburgh is buzzing.
+The streets are alive with local and national visitors, and performers from all over the world converge on the city to take part in the Edinburgh Fringe Festival, which runs for three weeks in August.

+Summer events give way to the more relaxed pace of Autumn events, and the best time for outdoor enthusiasts to enjoy walking, cycling and wildlife spotting.
+If you’re a whisky lover, you’re definitely on a winner, with tours of some of scotlands most famous distilleries at the Autumn Speyside Whisky Festival in Dufftown, Moray.

 That covers the seasons and the events that take place at certain times of the year, but much of what Scotland has to offer can be sampled at any time.
 Outdoor activities are available all year, as are a host of attractions, shopping, nightlife, and the scenery.